cjlew/search_component/README.md

 # Github Search Application

+### What is this?

+This is an auto complete search component that accesses Github's User Search API.

+This app was developed using React, Redux and AJAX.

 ### How to use this Application
 To search through Github users you will need a [Github Developer Token](https://github.com/settings/tokens/new).